 VIM Berkshires is grateful for all of the talented clinicians who donate their time and skills to care for our patients.
 We appreciate their support and their generosity.
-We are proud to feature photos and quotes from a few of our clinical volunteers on this page.

 I have just begun volunteering at VIM this year (2016) after retiring from my 27-year career as a nurse-midwife here in Great Barrington.
 I have known for years the value of VIM in this community as I have cared for many VIM clients during their pregnancies and recognized their need for the accessible and non-judgmental, flexible health care offered at VIM.